leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 43. They use sine and cosine functions, see [page 6 of the original paper](https://arxiv.org/pdf/1706.03762.pdf "sin").
 They needed something periodic so that the model could extend to different interval lengths.
 44. See [page 8 of the paper, n layers](https://arxiv.org/pdf/2005.14165.pdf "gpt").
 I'm unsure if this is encoder plus decoder layers, in which case it'd be half of 96, or just the encoder layers.
 45. Technically there's another linear layer neural network and softmax layer [after the decoding layers](http://jalammar.github.io/illustrated-transformer/ "linear"), but have left out for simplicity.
+46. To be fair, it definitely looks the part.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*